Bujira/aws-kms-evm-signer/docs/STEP-BY-STEP.md

 We have successfully used an ASN.1 schema to decode a KMS-based public key and from that decoded key, derive our EVM public address.

 # 6. Prepare the EVM transaction payload
-Since we are dealing here with EVM-compatible gas free networks (e.g.: a private Hyperledger Besu network), we must prepare our transaction payload, accordingly, following EIP-1559 guidelines.
+Since we are dealing here with EVM-compatible gas free networks (e.g.: a private Hyperledger Besu network), we will prepare our transaction payload, accordingly, following EIP-1559 guidelines.
 Note that our EVM-compatible provider has already been instantiated so we can communicate with the blockchain using a web3 library.

 ```javascript
    const [{ chainId }, nonce, gasLimit] = await Promise.all([